sumanth1298/Netflix-Clone/ReadME.md

 Now you should be able to access the Netflix clone application by opening your web browser and navigating to `http://localhost:4000`.

-Enjoy exploring the Netflix clone!
+Enjoy exploring the Netflix clone!..